QuantumOfVacuum/kylebebak.github.io/_posts/2016-02-18-markdown-for-company-docs.md

 Companies with any technical chops should use online code repositories filled with HTML or something that compiles to HTML for nearly all of their documents.

-Most tech companies write their intra-company documents, such as code documentation, in Markdown, and store them on a cloud repo like Github.
+Most tech companies write their intra-company documents, such as code documentation, in Markdown, and store them on a cloud repo like GitHub.
 This provides a single point of access, versioning, and shared editing, and it's online by definition.
 More non-tech companies should do the same, because it's not difficult and the benefits are huge.

 The first tech job I had was working at an IT consulting company in Mexico.
 They were addicted to MS Word and MS Outlook.
 When I arrived HR sent me a series of emails with URLs and usernames and passwords for Jira, Trello, Google Docs; attached documents with the company calendar, the sick leave and vacation policy; forms that I was to fill out with my contact info and personal bio and return to sender.
 There was plenty of info they forgot or didn't think to send that I obtained later by asking around.
 After all, the emails were coming from lots of different people, and coordinating to make sure they didn't miss anything can't have been easy.

-Later, when I started using Git and then Github, I realized how clumsy the onboarding process had been.
-What if HR had just sent me a link to a private Github repo with stuff like this:
+Later, when I started using Git and then GitHub, I realized how clumsy the onboarding process had been.
+What if HR had just sent me a link to a private GitHub repo with stuff like this:

 - all the WiFi networks and passwords
 - instructions on how to use the printers